 Some teachers have tried to combine work systems with the students’ own personal desk area.
 This kills two birds with one stone when setting up the room.
 However, I have some of the same concerns with it as I do with the individual work station.

-- First, I often put student desks in a group area where they are seated next to each other and we can hold group meetings.
-This means that there is little visual separation for work systems.
+- First, I often put student desks in a small group area where they are seated next to each other and we can hold group meetings.
+This means that there is little visual separation for the work box system.

-- Student desks often don’t provide enough space for housing the baskets and materials needed for work systems.
+- Student desks often don’t provide enough space for housing special education work boxes and materials needed for work systems.
 Again this is particularly difficult if the students aren’t able to independently retrieve and put away their own tasks.

-- There is no room for a finished basket.
+- There is no room for finished file folders or work task boxes.

 - Often the desk has more than one function so the cues for working independently are sometimes not as clear.